elunna/nerfhack-changelog/README.md

 To address these issues, a **lesser type of vampire-the dhampir (or demi-vampire)**-was introduced.
 This new race retains some of the vampire's strengths but is far more balanced, fitting alongside other vanilla races.
 The Dhampir preserves the appeal of playing as a vampire while maintaining the integrity of NerfHack's mechanics and difficulty.

 Dhampirs start with **resistance to draining and death magic**, and being **breathless**, they are immune to gas, spores, choking, and drowning.
 They also resist **lycanthropy** and possess **infravision**.
 However, **all partial intrinsics are capped at 50%**, even when granted through crowning, ensuring they rely more on extrinsic protections.
+Dhampir have a further **restriction on fire resistance** and are incapable of gaining any protection in that area.

 Dhampirs **excel at climbing** and can easily escape pits.
 Their standout ability is a **1d6 draining bite**, which **heals HP** when feeding on blood - replacing the vampire's intrinsic regeneration.
-As an added bonus, they can **absorb partial intrinsics from drained monsters**, such as **fire, cold, and sleep resistance**.
+As an added bonus, they can **absorb partial intrinsics from drained monsters**, such as **cold and sleep resistance**.

 To prevent frustrating deaths, **bite attacks are automatically prevented** when facing dangerous foes such as **cockatrices, Medusa, or green slimes** - even if the player is only polymorphed into a vampire.
 However, **stunned, confused, or hallucinating dhampirs and vampires will bite indiscriminately**, making careful gameplay crucial when impaired.

-Dhampirs also come with a major weakness - **innate hunger**.
-This forces players to stay aggressive, attack often, and keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM was never ported due to bugs in the nutrition code and tedious corpse draining mechanics.
 Instead, SpliceHack's approach was adopted, where **life blood feeding in combat now provides more nutrition**.
 The tradeoff is that **Dhampirs can no longer eat nor gain benefits from eating corpses**.

+ Dhampir no longer die from hunger (from EvilHack) - they have the following effects as their hunger status advances (these conditions are temporary while the hunger status is active and are restored when the hunger status is cured/alleviated):
+    * From hungry to weak: you lose 1 point from ALL attributes.
+    * From weak to frail: you lose 5 points from ALL attributes and become deaf.
+    * From frail to starving: all attributes are set to 3 and you also become blind.

 #### NerfHack introduces smarter feeding to regulate vampire bite mechanics:
 - Low-level dhampir can only use either a bite attack or weapon attack, but not both in the same round.